 The Board and management are committed to optimizing the allocation of capital resources for future growth.
 Management regularly evaluates the Company's portfolio of businesses and potential corporate development opportunities with the input and collaboration of the Board.
 The Board regularly reviews and assesses the value proposition and risks of any proposed acquisition, as well as whether our existing business segments should be expanded, curtailed, disposed of, or diversified.
-In addition, the Board's Finance Committee provides oversight and focuses on the Company's capital structure, including organic and inorganic investment options aligned with the Company's strategies.
-Accordingly, acquisitions and divestitures are part of our ongoing strategy assessment and execution to maximize long-term stockholder value.
+In addition, the Board's Finance Committee provides oversight and focuses on the Company's capital structure, including organic and inorganic investment options aligned with the Company's strategies, share repurchases, dividends, and capital expenditures.
+Accordingly, acquisitions and divestitures are part of the Company's ongoing strategy assessment and execution to maximize long-term stockholder value.